Back in 1975 an HP‑65 calculator was carried into orbit aboard the American

 No mention is made of a second HP‑65, and only a single calculator and small Beta cloth pouch is shown in photos of this object.
 Further, the curator’s notes indicate that there are 3 spare battery packs included (inventory number A20120307002), which is only half of the complement of 6 that were included in the flight kit.
 So somewhere in the world, there is another HP‑65 that was flown into space on ASTP, including the calculator case and 3 spare battery packs.

-In addition to an advertisement, HP issued a press release about the HP calculator carried on the ASTP flight.
-The release included a photo of three technicians putting together the “kit.”
-It carried this caption:
+about the HP calculator carried on the ASTP flight.
+The release included a photo

 D. Mosel of NASA (center) and G. Riddle (left) and M. Mines, both of McDonnell Douglas Corporation, display the HP‑65 calculator that will be carried aboard the Apollo Command Module during the upcoming Apollo/Soyuz Test Project scheduled for launch on July 15, 1975.
 The 10-day mission is to demonstrate and test a common docking system and the performance of joint experiments between the American and Soviet crew members (NASA photo)